-Good punctuality is a lesson for life and it is important that schools help young people to develop responsible behavior in this regard.
-Where children are late without a good reason, the teacher will record the minutes late and the student will be required to attend a detention on Monday to make up the lost minutes from the previous week.
+Good punctuality is a lesson for life and it is important that schools help young people to develop responsible behaviour in this regard.
+Where children are late without a good reason, they will be required to attend a lunchtime detention from Year 7 upwards.
+They will make up the minutes of lost learning from the previous day.